-Having survived bombing in World War Two and the ravages of post-war city planners, Exeter is finally enjoying something of a renaissance.
+Having survived the bombing in World War Two and the ravages of post-war city planners, Exeter is finally enjoying something of a renaissance.
 There’s plenty of reasons to visit Exeter and the nearby English Riviera.

 Exeter’s Anglican Cathedral was built using Purbeck marble around 1400.
 It offers an impressive astronomical clock, 50 misericords (decoratively carved wooden seat supports) including one depicting the earliest known image of an elephant in Britain.
 And the most extended continuous vaulted ceiling in the world.